 - The best indicator of ripeness is taste.

 - Harvest the fruit by cutting them off with pruning shears or by pulling the fruit stalk from the tree.

-- Undamaged fruit can be stored for several weeks at cool temperatures.
+- Undamaged citrus fruits can be stored for 3 to 8 weeks at normal refrigerator temperatures.